NetworkWizkid/umbrella-secure-access-calculator/README.md

 ---

 ## 📄 License
 This project is provided for educational and professional use.
-Refer to Cisco's official licensing documentation for compliance.
+Contact networkwiizkiid@gmail.com for any inquiries or contributions.

 ---